Chris J. Rhoads

 Computer Educational Services - Founder

 Started CES after many attempts at finding high quality computer training as a teacher.
-Blossomed into successful full service computer training and consulting firm with five employees and two full-time training facilities.
+Blossomed into successful full service technology training and consulting firm with five employees and two full-time training facilities.
 Expanded business each year with top two years showing 66% and 75% growth.

 · Developed and conducted courses in more than 90 software programs.